Definition: Defining the Meaning of Social Security Disability Insurance

-Facts: Medicare Part A, B, & D
+Quick Facts: Medicare Part A, B, & D

 Regardless of a person's age, after receiving SSDI benefits for 24 months, they are eligible for Medicare, including Part A (hospital benefits), Part B (medical benefits), and Part D (drug benefits).
 The date of Medicare eligibility is measured from the date of eligibility for SSDI (generally 6 months after the start of disability), not the date when the first SSDI payment was received.